Sefer Reis: Action at Diu

-Defence of Mocha
+The Hunt for Sefer and Defence of Mocha

 The attack on Mocha in 1558 was a direct attack by the Portuguese against Mocha, the base of Sefer Reis.

 The Portuguese began a hunt for Sefer Reis, in the fall of 1554 Portuguese commander Manuel de Vasconcelos was dispatched from Goa with a large fleet with the hopes of intercepting Sefer Reis.
 Vasconcelos reached the Yemeni coast in the beginning of 1555 but found no sight of Sefer Reis, he continued to cruise between Hormuz and India but yielded no results and returned to India.

 Another Portuguese squadron was dispatched against Sefer Reis the following winter, this time led by Joao Peixoto.
 The Portuguese found the fleet of Sefer Reis at his base in Mocha, however they did not approach it.
 In addition, Sefer Reis conducted a raid off the coast of India in 1556 during which he seized two Portuguese merchant vessels near the port of Chaul.

-Joao de Lisboa wrote a letter from captivity in Cairo in 1555 to the Portuguese viceroy, recommending a direct strike against his base in Mocha reporting that it had no walls or fortress, it was defended by only a few hundred Arab tribesmen and that Sefer Reis had no more than four hundred men in his fleet.
+Joao de Lisboa wrote a letter from captivity in Cairo in 1555 to the Portuguese viceroy, recommending a direct strike against his base in Mocha reporting that it had no walls or fortress, it was defended by only 400 Arab tribesmen and that Sefer Reis had no more than 400 men in his fleet.

 By 1557 the Portuguese decided to adopt the strategy of forcing an engagement with Sefer Reis in the open seas.
 The Portuguese armed a force of twenty oared vessels and prepared for a direct attack against his base in Mocha.

 The Portuguese fleet was dispatched in the fall of 1557 under the command of Alvaro da Sylveira.
 This fleet arrived in the Red Sea in February 1558, where the Portuguese learned that Sefer Reis was still in Mocha but preparing to leave again for another campaign, therefore Sylveira attacked Mocha.
 Sylveira found that Sefer's forces had been warned of his approach and he was met with a heavy bombardment of artillery from both land and sea, that damaged several ships and killed a dozen sailors, forcing the Portuguese to retreat.

 Sylveira lingered off the coast for several more weeks in hopes of capturing some merchant ships, but this also failed to produce any results so he returned to Muscat.
 The Portuguese struggles against Sefer Reis continued as they suffered another defeat by him in 1560.